Taking Care of Those Who Take Care of US

 Despite the career choice of “Firefighter”, less than 10% of the calls to action are fire-related.
 In fact, the majority of emergency calls are for medical services, including heart attacks and severe injuries.
 Though we may experience a catastrophic event in our lifetime, Firefighters are first on scene at multiple critical incidents every day, which compounds the stress they experience.

-In 2010, the Greater Tucson Fire Foundation launched a campaign to address the top three reasons firefighters lose their lives: Cardiac health, Cancer, and Mental Health.
-Though we set out to address all three equally, mental health and critical incident management are the greatest need and most impactful mission.
+In 2010, the Greater Tucson Fire Foundation launched a campaign to address the top three causes of firefighter deaths: cardiac health, Cancer, and Mental Health.
+While we set out to address all three equally, mental health and critical incident management are the greatest needs and the most impactful mission.
 By working alongside mental health professionals, we have addressed the stigma associated with seeking care and removed the financial barriers.

 We don’t do this alone.
 Your generosity is the backbone of our mission to care for those who care for us.